primeapple/pr2markdown/README.md

 A simple browser extension that adds a copy button next to GitHub and GitLab pull requests to copy the PR as markdown in the format `[PR Title](PR URL)`.

-## Features

-- 📋 One-click copy button next to PR titles
-- 🔗 Generates markdown links in format: `[Name of the PR](url.to.the.pr/)`
-- 🌐 Works on GitHub.com, GitLab.com, and self-hosted GitLab instances
-- ✨ Includes PR description if available
-- 🎯 Minimal and lightweight

 ## Installation

 ### Development Installation